Dolní Věstonice

 Dolní Věstonice (Unterwisternitz) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.
+The municipality is located on the shore of the Nové Mlýny reservoirs, on the border between the Mikulov Highlands and Dyje–Svratka Valley.

-It is known for the eponymous archaeological site and it gave the name to one of the oldest known works of art in the world, Venus of Dolní Věstonice.
+Dolní Věstonice is known for the eponymous archaeological site and it gave the name to one of the oldest known works of art in the world, Venus of Dolní Věstonice.

 Geography

 Dolní Věstonice is located about 22 km northwest of Břeclav and 33 km south of Brno.
 It lies on the border between the Mikulov Highlands and Dyje–Svratka Valley.
 The highest point is at 316 m above sea level.
 The village is situated on the shore of the Nové Mlýny reservoirs.
 The municipality is partly located in the Pálava Protected Landscape Area.
 The area of the reservoir is protected as the Věstonice Reservoir Nature Reserve.